MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### Parameter binding

-Suppose that svc.example's default server pool supports HTTP/2, and it has deployed HTTP/3 on a new server pool with a different configuration.
+Suppose that svc.example's primary server pool supports HTTP/3, but its backup server pool does not.
 This can be expressed in the following form:

     $ORIGIN svc.example. ; A hosting provider.
-    pool  7200 IN HTTPS 1 h3pool alpn=h2,h3 ech="123..."
+    pool  7200 IN HTTPS 1 . alpn=h2,h3 ech="123..."
-                  HTTPS 2 .      alpn=h2 ech="abc..."
+                  HTTPS 2 backup alpn=h2 ech="abc..."
     pool   300 IN A        192.0.2.2
                   AAAA     2001:db8::2
-    h3pool 300 IN A        192.0.2.3
+    backup 300 IN A        192.0.2.3
                   AAAA     2001:db8::3

 This configuration is entirely compatible with the "Apex aliasing" example,